 Ryan O'Reilly helps Nashville Predators beat Chicago Blackhawks 4-3 in shootout

-CHICAGO (AP) — Ryan O'Reilly scored in regulation and the shootout, and the Nashville Predators handed Chicago its fourth consecutive loss with a 4-3 victory over the Blackhawks on Tuesday night.
+Ryan O'Reilly scored in regulation and the shootout, and Nashville handed Chicago its fourth consecutive loss with a 4-3 victory over the Blackhawks on Tuesday night.

+“Obviously not as sharp as we have been,” Predators coach Andrew Brunette said.
+“It was a hard game to play.
+There's going to be games during the season that are going to be like this.
+We were able to scrape and crawl and get two (points) out of it.”

 Gustav Nyquist and Filip Forsberg also converted their chances as Nashville went 3 for 3 in the tiebreaker against Chicago goaltender Arvid Soderblom.
 Connor Bedard scored in the shootout for Chicago, but Tyler Johnson was stopped by Juuse Saros.